Skip to Content

 In this article, I have included a wiring diagram and example codes so you can start experimenting with your sensor.
 After each example, I break down and explain how the code works, so you should have no problems modifying it to suit your needs.

 First, we will look at an example that doesn’t use an Arduino library.
 Next, I will cover the easy to use NewPing library that has some nice built-in features.
+In the last, example I will show you how to display the measured distances on a 4-Digit-Display.

 Makerguides.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.com.
 As an Amazon Associate we earn from qualifying purchases.

-About the sensor
+About the JSN-SR04T Sensor

 An ultrasonic distance sensor works by sending out ultrasound waves.
 These ultrasound waves get reflected back by an object and the ultrasonic sensor detects them.
 By timing how much time passed between sending and receiving the sound waves, you can calculate the distance between the sensor and an object.